PLATFORM

 Each case evaluates a real urban area selected for its relevance to everyday pedestrian activity and public health conditions.

-Pedestrian loops of approximately two kilometres structure neighborhood-scale assessment and reflect everyday walking routes, connecting recurring street-scale observation points.
+Pedestrian loops of approximately two kilometers structure neighborhood-scale assessment and reflect everyday walking routes, connecting recurring street-scale observation points.

 Street-scale analysis concentrates on key locations where pedestrians slow down, wait, or reroute: stops and stations, street crossings, respite areas, and priority entrances to essential daily functions.

-Walkability, urban heat, stormwater runoff, and biotope loss are assessed across both neighborhood and street scales.
+Walkability, surface runoff, urban heat, and biotope loss are assessed across neighborhood and street scales.
 Spatial inequity is examined across all four targets.

-Filtered views and cross-case comparisons allow users to assess environmental exposures and potential health impacts across cities, neighborhoods, and urban scenes.
+Filtered views and cross-case comparisons allow users to assess environmental exposures, identify planning priorities, and evaluate potential interventions across cities, neighborhoods, and urban scenes.

 Who it is for